Joyan9/umg-working-student-submission/README.md

 ### How I Would Run the Solution

-* I created a script (shared as a Google Colab notebook) to generate the required views and store the output as CSV (which can be changed to any other format for easier visualization).
+* I created a script in a [Google Colab notebook](https://colab.research.google.com/drive/1uxSJVZykEZwvFODMjSZs4hjQ92zzJWJ4?usp=sharing) to generate the required views and store the output as CSV (which can be changed to any other format for easier visualization).
 * The script can be scheduled to run automatically via a cron job or scheduler.

 ### How I Would Verify the Solution